ppy/osu-wiki/news/2024/2024-05-22-project-loved-may-2024.md

 If you're familiar with jazz at all, it's practically required knowledge to know what this song is.
 Being incredibly complex, this chart does a great job at translating that feel to mania terms.
 With the BPM being completely variable, the timings for both hitting and releasing the notes ends up being much more of a challenge than anyone would expect.
 To put it into perspective, we can simply quote the description:

-"how do you acc this
+> how do you acc this
+>

-od update idk if od 7 is too much"
+> od update idk if od 7 is too much

 Of course, something of this quality wouldn't go under the radar, as [4DM24](/wiki/Tournaments/4DM/2024) just recently picked it up for their Semifinals mappool.
 With the chart already having a following, this was quite a pleasant surprise to see.